Debt relief orders

 If you are not in arrears with your hire purchase (HP) or conditional sale agreement, you can choose to exclude the debt from your DRO application.
 However, if you are in arrears, you must include it.
 Any further payments to the creditor must stop.

-If you are not in arrears, you may decide to leave out your HP or conditional sale agreement from your DRO.
-If you do this, future payments towards the agreement will only be allowed if the item is necessary to satisfy the basic domestic needs of you and your family.
+For goods other than vehicles, you may decide to leave out your HP or conditional-sale agreement from your DRO if you are not in arrears.
+If you do this, future payments towards the agreement can only be allowed if the item is necessary to satisfy the basic domestic needs of you and your family.
 Otherwise, if you want to keep the item, payments under the agreement would need to be made by a third party, such as a family member or friend.

 For more information on HP or conditional sale agreements and DROs, contact us for advice.